top of page

 5. Focus on Building Relationships

-6. Develop Resilience by Celebrating Progress Over Perfection
+6. Celebrate Progress Over Perfection

 7. Seek Guidance and Embrace Feedback

-MY NICHE
+OUR NICHE

-I specialize in working with driven young adults who are struggling with overthinking or self-doubt in their sport or career.
+We specialize in working with driven young adults who are struggling with overthinking or self-doubt in their sport or career.

 They want to stop comparing themselves so they can finally feel confident and like they're "enough."